damianhakert/damianhakert.github.io/source/handbook/uxdesigner-onboarding/index.html.md

 When in need of different tools like CC Photoshop and/or CC Illustrator, request those by filing an issue on our [internal issue tracker](https://dev.gitlab.org/gitlab/organization/issues).

-Other tools can include, but are not limited to: Framer, Origami by Facebook, Principal for Mac, HTML/CSS/JS prototyping only.
+Other tools can include, but are not limited to: Framer, Origami by Facebook, Principal for Mac, and HTML/CSS/JS prototyping.

 ## Issues